StellarNavi/StellarNavi.github.io/README.md

 ## Code Review
-Here I discuss the code behind the web app, the structure of the database and the planned development of enhancements.
+Here I discuss the code behind an early version of the web app, the structure of the database and the planned development of enhancements.
+Below you can also find the code files for this earlier version as well as the code files after the enhancements were published.

 <div style="position:relative; padding-bottom:56.25%; height:0; overflow:hidden; max-width:100%;">
   <iframe